 Use the cruise control, even in town.
 This isn’t just for highway driving, it’s also the way to drive a consistent speed and avoid traffic tickets.
 If you have enough distance, you can take off the cruise control and let the car decelerate toward the stoplight.

 The best hypermilers are attentive to their driving.
 They’re thinking of ways to drive that makes the most of every gallon of gas.
-Whether they are hypermiling because of sticker shock at the pump or to take on a challenge the reward is worth the effort
+Whether their motivation is because of sticker shock at the pump or to take on an epic challenge the reward is worth the effort.

 We all win when each person does something to conserve energy of any kind.
 Yes gas prices are a roller coaster ride so learn some techniques to smooth out the peaks or spike in prices.